CloudFront Setup for Media Offloaded to Amazon S3

 For the SSL Certificate option, select Custom SSL Certificate (example.com), then pick the certificate you created earlier.
 If you’re not using a custom domain for the delivery of media skip this and leave Default CloudFront Certificate (*.cloudfront.net) selected.

 Feel free to customize the remaining options if required, but the defaults are fine in most cases.

 Click Create Distribution.
 Amazon CloudFront will begin deploying the new distribution configuration to its edge servers.
 This can take a while.

-Take a note of the default cloudfront.net domain name assigned to the distribution, you’ll need that when adding the CNAME record to your DNS for your custom domain.
+Once the Distribution is created, take a note of the default “cloudfront.net” domain name assigned to the distribution, you’ll need that when adding the CNAME record to your DNS for your custom domain.

 Add a Custom Domain (CNAME) to the distribution

 While the new Amazon CloudFront distribution is deploying, you can go ahead and add the CNAME record to your DNS to point your custom domain at your distribution.